Bryan Bullington: 2010

 Bullington reported to camp with the Kansas City Royals for Spring training, where they moved him back into his original role as a starter.
 He made five starts in Spring training, pitching nine innings and giving up five runs.
 On March 28, Bullington was reassigned to minor league camp and started the season with their Triple-A affiliate, the Omaha Royals.
-He began the season in the Omaha starting rotation, but was moved to the bullpen after one start to make room for Anthony Lerew.
+He began the season in Omaha's starting rotation, but was moved to the bullpen after one start to make room for Anthony Lerew.
 He made two relief appearances before being moved back into the starting rotation in late April after Bruce Chen was promoted to the majors.
 He made seven appearances (five starts) in total for Omaha, going 2–0 with a 1.71 ERA, before being called up to Kansas City.

 On May 16, the Royals purchased Bullington's contract and called him up to work out of the bullpen.
-His first stint with Kansas City was brief, making only 3 appearances before being sent back down to Omaha on May 25.
+His first stint with Kansas City was brief, making only three appearances before being sent back down to Omaha on May 25.
 Bullington threw two scoreless relief outings for Omaha before rejoining their rotation in early June.
-He made thirteen appearances (10 starts) for Omaha after his demotion, going 6–2 with a 3.60 ERA.
-In total, Bullington finished his Triple-A season 8–2 with a 2.82 ERA and one hold.
+He made 13 appearances (10 starts) for Omaha after his demotion, going 6–2 with a 3.60 ERA.
+In total, Bullington finished his Triple-A season 8–2 with a 2.82 ERA in 20 games (15 starts).
 He made 11 quality starts, including his last four starts in a row.
 His 2.82 ERA and 1.12 WHIP would have led the Pacific Coast League, but he came up 131/3 innings short of qualifying.
 He was named Omaha's Pitcher of the Year.

 On July 28, the Royals recalled Bullington to work out of the bullpen again.
 He pitched in that afternoon's game against the Minnesota Twins, coming into the game in the seventh inning and pitching two scoreless innings.
 He made another relief appearance on August 2 against the Oakland Athletics, pitching two more scoreless innings.
-On August 6, the Royals announced Bullington would replace the struggling Brian Bannister in the starting rotation, and would make his first start of the year on August 10 against the Los Angeles Angels.
-Bullington threw 6 innings of 3 run ball, walking 1 and striking out 4 in a losing effort.
+On August 6, the Royals announced Bullington would replace the struggling Brian Bannister in the starting rotation, and would make his first start of the year on August 10 against the Los Angeles Angels of Anaheim.
+Bullington threw six innings of three-run ball, walking one and striking out four in a losing effort.
 Manager Ned Yost liked what he saw from Bullington though, saying, "He really got after them and gave us a shot to win the ballgame, and I'll give him another chance.
 We backed Brian Bannister up another start and just give him a chance to keep working and give Bully a little bit of a shot."
-Bullington made his next start on August 15 against the New York Yankees, where he threw 8 innings of shutout ball.
+Bullington made his next start on August 15 against the New York Yankees, where he threw eight innings of shutout ball.
 He allowed only two hits and earned his first and only Major League victory.